wagrenier/Zero2Undub/README.md

 Includes:
 * All assets that are smaller or equal size in the JP version will be undubbed
+* Compressed audio for larger audio files
+* All FMV are undubbed

 Next version:
-* Compressed audio for larger audio files
+* New more accurate subtitle (?)

 What this programs needs:
 * Your owned copy of Fatal Frame 2 ISO (US)